Chinese Etiquette School based on British Manners

-Ho wants to use Kate Middleton as a example, as she is very popular in China.
+Ho uses Kate Middleton as a example, as she is very popular in China.
 Ho: ‘All my students will know who she is.
 It is very demanding to be a role model and to have everybody watch your every move, but she has carried it off with so much class and patience.
 She seems to exude kindness and etiquette awareness and care for others.’

 Ho would like to invite British aristocrats to educate her students.
 In addition, she is planning to take her students on a Grand Tour to Europe to experience the real deal.
 The task Ho has set out for herself is not an easy as she says Chinese don’t do subtlety.
 ‘In Beijing, I will go out for lunch with a girlfriend and she will have a big Marc Jacobs ring that you open up and it’s a lip balm.
 When I go out to socialite events in Beijing and I put on minimal make-up, they say, ‘Darling, you didn’t put make-up on today.
 Are you feeling OK?’